norzzielein/NORZZIELEIN/README.md

     > <img src = "IMPORT FILES/BULLETVIOLETMedal.png" alt = "Medal VIolet Bullet" width = "25"> : by De La Salle University – Dasmariñas, College 	of Science and Computer Studies (CSCS) <br>
     > <img src = "IMPORT FILES/BULLETVIOLETCalendar.png" alt = "Calendar Violet Bullet" width = "25"> : July 2023
     <div align = "justify">
     The <strong> Virtus et Excellentia </strong> award is the highest honor bestowed upon the top graduating student of DLSU-D, and recognizes not only academic excellence but also a steadfast commitment to embodying the core Lasallian values while excelling in a diverse array of co-curricular and extra-curricular pursuits, reflecting a holistic dedication to personal growth and community enrichment.
-The term is Latin for "𝗩𝗶𝗿𝘁𝘂𝗲 𝗮𝗻𝗱 𝗘𝘅𝗰𝗲𝗹𝗹𝗲𝗻𝗰𝗲" as it represents the core principles upheld by the Lasallian community, emphasizing the importance of both moral integrity and academic prowess.
+The term is Latin for <strong> Virtue and Excellence </strong> as it represents the core principles upheld by the Lasallian community, emphasizing the importance of both moral integrity and academic prowess.
     </div>

 - #### GAWAD TALINO EXCELLENCE IN MATHEMATICS AWARD